Last Updated on October 4, 2023 by Editorial Team

 Another reason for their lack of representation is the modified structure of learning methods employed in special education.
 However, even with the modified and personalized pedagogical structure followed for students with learning disabilities, active learning has proven to be more effective.
 In a study by Saied Bishara, active learning intervention for students with learning disabilities resulted in enhanced self-image, higher motivation, and achievement.

-Experiential, as well as active learning, have proven to be a motivation booster in a conventional classroom.
+Experiential, as well as active learning, has proven to be a motivation booster in a conventional classroom.
 With limitless benefits, there also come limits to their applications.
 Hence, depending on the nature of the subject and the needs of the learner, educators can freely experiment with both forms of teaching.

 - Kocevar‐Weidinger, E. (2004).
 Beyond active learning: a constructivist approach to learning.
 Reference Services Review, 32(2), 141–148. https://doi.org/10.1108/00907320410537658